rich-p-rich/beekeeping-with-honey-bees-p1/README.md

 - Swarm page: information on why bees swarm, how to prevent (discourage) it as a beekeeper, what to do if you find one and videos of swarms in action
 - Honey: information on how to harvest honey, when to harvest and how much to leave, the different types of honey and how to store it.
 - Winter: many people ask me what bees do over winter, when it snows, etc, so I would address these questions on a separate page.
+- I would also like to be able to show better-resolution images on larger screens, so this is a feature I would implement in the next step.

 ## Validator Testing